YR72dpi/Quick_Folders/README.md

 After, edit the 14th line :

-	set  end="CMD"
+	set  keepOpen="CMD"

-Set `CMD` if you want that the program open a cmd in your folder project.
+Set `TRUE` if you want that the program open a cmd in your folder project.

-Set `EXIT` if you want that the program close at end.
+Set `FALSE` if you want that the program close at end.

 # How to use
 Simple.
 Open it and read.